po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/24-Stu_Subdoc-Population/README.md

 Work with a partner to resolve the following issue(s):

-* As a user, I should be able to see a list of tags associated with a `post` after run a query for all posts using the Mongoose populate method.
+* As a user, I should be able to see all tags associated with a `post` after running the Mongoose populate method on the `Posts` model.

 ## Expected Behavior

-When a user queries a `post`, the controller should find the `post` with an array populated with associated `tags`.
+When a user queries a `post`, the controller should return the `post` with an array populated with the associated `tags`.

 ## Actual Behavior